alexeysas/sdc-path-planning/README.md

 ```

-6. Convert back to world coordinates so points are ready to be analzyed by cost functions.
+6. Convert back to world coordinates so points are ready to be analyzed by cost functions.

 ```cpp